Mathematicians chart human prehistory

 These migration and expansion patterns can be compared to a large spider web, where threads are entangled and split into complicated patterns.
 These patterns can be decoded in genetic data from modern man and from fossils.

-The Danish Research Foundation has allocated DKK 5.4 million.
-DKK for the project "Tangled webs of human splits and mergers - mathematical population genetics on graphs".
+The Independent Research Fund Denmark has allocated DKK 5.4 million DKK for the project "Tangled webs of human splits and mergers - mathematical population genetics on graphs".
 The purpose is to develop advanced mathematical and computational methods to perform the above decoding, based on large amounts of genetic data.

 A cardinal point is to understand population patterns using graph theory and how a graph can be determined from genetic data using statistical methods.

 Leading the project is Professor Carsten Wiuf from the Department of Mathematical Sciences, University of Copenhagen.
 His collaborators are Thomas Mailund from the Center for Bioinformatics at Aarhus University and Anders Albrechtsen from the Department of Biology, University of Copenhagen.